 In the film, Olivia Wilde puts to the screen a utopia in a Southern California desert, a place where beautiful couples live in a 1950s-like fantasy world.
 Think, Leave It to Beaver, but with racy sex.

 The main character, Alice (Florence Pugh) witnesses the suicide of the troubled woman, Margaret, someone she had considered a friend.
-In trying to help Margaret after she both slits her throat and throws herself from a rooftop, Alice is commandeered and quieted into submission by men in red jumpsuits who police the community.
+In trying to help Margaret after she both slits her throat and throws herself from a rooftop, Alice is commandeered and quieted into submission by men in red jumpsuits who seem to police the community.
 After this, she falls under the treatment of the community’s doctor, is offered meds, and given electroshock therapy.
 The therapy backfires and causes Alice to remember her “real life”.
-Everything she is experiencing in this utopia is false, a virtual reality that her husband has committed her to, for reasons that were a bit challenging for me to understand.
-(In theory, her husband loves her and wants this ideal utopia for them both, but by the end, he is willing to subdue her himself, forcibly).
+Everything she is experiencing in this utopia is false, a virtual reality that her husband has committed her to, for reasons that were challenging for me to understand.
+In theory, her husband loves her and wants this ideal utopia for them both, but by the end, he is willing to subdue her himself, forcibly.
 My best guess is that he was wanting to give his wife a good life but could not in reality.
-Some of the logic breaks down here because I could not figure out (on one viewing) how he was able to afford this virtual reality.
-Possibly, the “work” he is doing is something illegal, a his secrecy is a trade he made for this virtual reality paradise.
-However, he is basically imprisoning his wife in a virtual reality and forcing her into an identity of his making.
+In real life she is a surgeon, so some of the logic breaks down here because I could not figure out (on one viewing) how he was able to afford this virtual reality without his wife working.
+Possibly, the “work” he is doing each day is something illegal, and his secrecy about it is a trade he makes for a virtual paradise.
+However, he is basically imprisoning his wife and forcing her into an identity of his making.
 That is evil and perhaps Wilde is trying to show via hyperbole, how this can sometimes be the case in an actual marriage.
 However, the lesson feels forced to me as does the story overall.